Life Insurance Glossary

 This is a term commonly used to explain a scenario where a client has insufficient cover in place to meet their overall financial needs.
 For example, the amount of Life Cover or TPD Insurance may not be enough to pay out the home mortgage and other debts, and also cover the costs of future schooling and household expenses in the event of the death or serious illness or injury of the primary breadwinner.

-- + *Average saving on Life CoverThe savings quoted are the average savings when comparing NobleOak’s premiums for its Term Life cover under NobleOak’s Premium Life Direct to the average cost of Term Life insurance products offered by other life insurance companies, including products available directly from the insurer and those available for purchase through a financial adviser or broker.
-The premiums are based on a non-smoking Australian resident with a Life insurance sum insured of $500,000 at 5 year age bands from age 20 to 65 for advised products and 20 to 55 for direct products.
-Life insurance rates for insurers, including NobleOak, may change in the future and this could change the outcome.
-The premium comparison was undertaken in January 2018 based on published premium rates.
+- + *Average saving on Life CoverThe savings quoted are the average savings when comparing NobleOak’s premiums for its Term Life cover under NobleOak’s Premium Life Direct to the average cost of Term Life Insurance products offered by other Life Insurance companies, including products available directly from the insurer and those available for purchase through a financial adviser or broker.
+The premiums are based on a non-smoking Australian resident with a Life Insurance sum insured of $500,000 at 5 year age bands from age 30 to 65 for advised products and 30 to 50 for direct products.
+In many cases the saving for an individual is higher than the 20% average saving quoted.
+Life Insurance rates for insurers, including NobleOak, may change in the future and this could change the outcome.
+The premium comparison was undertaken in March 2018 based on published premium rates.

 - + Funeral Advance Benefit~NobleOak will quickly advance $15,000 of the agreed Life insurance cover amount to assist with funeral expenses, upon satisfying evidence of age and death.